fp7mplane/components/tstat/README.md

 ## Activating indirect log and rrd exporting:
 Currently the proxy offers three different indirect exporting approaches

+1. Log bulk exporter
+2. Log streaming exporter
+3. RRD exporter

+### Activating log streaming exporter:

-The first one enables the streaming of logs which are collected in real-time by Tstat.
+This exporter enables the streaming of logs which are collected in real-time by Tstat.
-The code contained in file tstatrepository.py acts as a simple endpoint server which receives the streamed logs and print them to the stdout.
+The code contained in file `tstatrepository.py` acts as a simple endpoint server which receives the streamed logs and print them to the stdout.

 For instance, to activate the streaming indirect export of log_tcp_complete for 1 day, run in the client: